 In summary, combining OSINT, SOCMINT and HUMINT can be a highly effective intelligence collection approach for modern investigations.
 Each discipline alone is powerful, but combined they intensify the value and provide investigators with a sophisticated toolset for challenging investigations.

 This potential was our primary motivation when we (Christina Lekati & Samual Lolagar) decided to join our specializations and create a course that would provide attendees with the knowledge and skills necessary to take advantage of the above intelligence collection opportunities.
-Our course “Fundamentals of Cyber Investigations and Human Intelligence” is now ready and will be taught as an online class on the 26th of November.
+Our course “Fundamentals of Cyber Investigations and Human Intelligence” is now ready and will be taught as an online class.

 Welcome to the world of secrets that love to hide in plain sight!
 We hope to see you in class and show you how to find them.